ericvera/getsetdel/docs/functions/createStore.md

 required, the function clears all data as well as its details stored in the inventory.
 If the store does not exist, or if a reset was performed, the function creates a new store and adds it to the inventory including a new creation time.
-A token contianing the store reference and the creation time is returned which is to be passed to all subsequent GetSetDel functions to ensure that the underlying store has not been reset.
+A token containing the store reference and the creation time is returned which is to be passed to all subsequent GetSetDel functions to ensure that the underlying store has not been reset.